 It’s no secret that storytelling is a key to success in business communication.
-Whether it’s writing an email delivering a presentation, or creating any number of other materials, crafting a compelling story will ensure audiences are engaged and that they clearly understand the points you’re trying to make.
+Whether it’s writing an email, delivering a presentation, or creating any number of other materials, crafting a compelling story will ensure audiences are engaged and can clearly understand the points you’re trying to make.

 For the broader success of your business, you need more than one or two individuals trained in the art of storytelling.
 Instead, it needs to take a central role in your business, and that means making storytelling a priority across your organization.

 If you’re wondering how to capitalize on the power of storytelling, investing in business storytelling training is the answer.
 Here are three ways the right training can put storytelling at the center of your company culture and help you reach your goals.

 Culture Sets the Tone for Your Organization